Kalygo-io/api_kalygo2/README.md

    ## TIPS

    - need to seed db with the "Public" access group with id 1 ie: `npx prisma db seed`
+   - need to seed db with the "Admin" access group with id 2 ie: `npx prisma db seed`